Calumet City Historical Society and Museum

 Picture

-The Society would like to encourage anyone interested in Calumet City, history, and the Calumet region to become members and participate in our programs.
-Contact: calcityhistory@aol.com, 708-832-9390, or 773-814-4520.
+Welcome to the Calumet City Historical Society website!
+The Society encourages anyone interested in history, Calumet City, and the Calumet region to become members and participate in our programs and events.
+Contact: [email protected], 708-832-9390, or 773-814-4520.

 Upcoming Events / Membership Form